-You might find that your first classes will go along so well you don’t need a plan, but creating a syllabus and making notes for yourself will help to ensure that you hit all the points you want to make.
-You don’t need to plan every class to the minute, but having general points you want to go over will make teaching easier and help the class go smoothly. (see the list below for tips on creating a class syllabus)
+You might find that your first cooking classes will go along so well you don’t need a plan, but creating a syllabus and making notes for yourself will help to ensure that you hit all the points you want to make.
+You don’t need to plan every class to the minute, but having general points you want to go over will make teaching easier and help the class go smoothly. (see the list below for tips on creating a syllabus for cooking classes)

 Theory before Practice

-Every good cooking class needs handouts.
+Every good cooking classes I’ve attended provided handouts.
 It should include information and reminders of important concepts you want them to remember.
 It should also include the recipes you will be showing them how to make.
 Try to get these done before your class even starts.

-You don’t want to throw your students into a practical cooking lesson by having them cook an elaborate 5 course meal.
+You don’t want to throw your students into practical cooking classes by having them cook an elaborate 5 course meal.
 Start with small dishes with limited ingredients.
 As you advance from beginner dishes to more challenging ones, you can include useful cooking tricks.